Nicotine Prevention & Recovery

 Let Us Lend a Helping Hand

-⇒ NKY Health staff are trained facilitators in both the Freedom From Smoking and CATCH My Breath programs, and we can help you develop a personalized plan of action to prepare you for your quit day and offer the support you need to remain tobaco-free for life, increase youth knowledge on e-cigarettes, nicotine, and the impact of addiction.
-CATCH My Breath is free for schools and can be implemented in grades 5-12.
+⇒ NKY Health staff are trained facilitators in both the Freedom From Smoking program, and we can help you develop a personalized plan of action to prepare you for your quit day and offer the support you need to remain tobaco- and nicotine-free for life, increase youth knowledge on e-cigarettes, nicotine, and the impact of addiction.

 ◊